 She nodded.
 “That’s good.
 He should stick tight to that.
 He might need to adjust any medication he’s on too.
 And maybe not be left alone for too long.”

 “He might need them to stay for a while.
 With brain injuries, as with diseases like cancer, there can be a lot of collateral loss.
 Like the financial burden of medical bills, the inability to trust yourself in social situations, maybe not being able to work or drive.
 These will be future losses for him, things his doctors will eventually tell him he has to consider, which can cause something called anticipatory grief.”

-“Anticipatory grief?”
-I ask.
-“I’ve never even heard of that.”
+“Anticipatory grief?
+I’ve never even heard of that.”

-“Renee went so quickly after her diagnosis that there wasn’t really time for me to bring it up with you,” she says.
-“Basically, once Stan’s initial grief is over, he’ll have all these microcosms of it.
+She leaned her hands on the kitchen island.
+“Renee went so quickly after her diagnosis that there wasn’t really time for me to bring it up with you.
+Basically, once Stan’s initial grief is over, he’ll have all these microcosms of it.
 The important thing is to keep to the same process of healing.
 He needs to allow himself to feel each potential loss ahead of time and accept the reality of it.
 This will really help him when it comes time to actually experience the loss.
-And he needs to realize that he’ll have set backs.
-That some days he might seem fine, and then the next he can’t get out of bed because he’s so sad.”
+And he needs to realize that he’ll have setbacks.
+That some days he might feel fine, and then the next he can’t get out of bed because he’s so sad.”

 “Is there anything I can do to help him with that?”